2013 • 07 • 25

-In some of my free time, aside from trying to mold a responsible and environmentally-conscious family.
+In some of my free time, aside from trying to mold a responsible and an environmentally-conscious family.
 I occasionally write in an online publication to promote environmental awareness and sustainable tourism.

 3. Why do you want to help save the seas?

 The sea should be of vital interest to all mankind because we all need healthy seas and oceans to survive.
-It is not just a source of food, medicine, livelihood and recreation; it generates about half of the oxygen that circulates the planet, absorbs carbon dioxide and reduces the impact of climate change.
+It is not just a source of food, medicine, livelihood, and recreation; it generates about half of the oxygen that circulates the planet, absorbs carbon dioxide, and reduces the impact of climate change.

 Aside from those scientific facts, I’m always fascinated by the sea’s natural beauty.
 When I was not an environmentalist yet, the sea was always a subject or context of my poems.
 Coming from a swimmer family, my dad used to take me to the beach to either train or play.

 I’ve also been a grassroots organizer in a shoreline community before and I’ve been exposed to indigenous peoples and fisherfolks’ “love story” with the sea.
 I know how significant the sea is to these people I love, so loving the grassroots is equivalent to loving the source of their lives.

 4. What do you find most challenging about the work you do?

 Dealing with certain government agencies.
 They are either ignorant of the environmental aspects of certain issues, not decisive enough to take a stand because of bureaucratic dynamics inside, or deliberately do what’s wrong to protect certain interests.
 But that’s still part of our work and somehow it gained a little progress.